 But the Ikebana works are not without visual austerity.
 Their images are lush, but their contrasts and contours are stark.
 The works are structured with a sometimes-startling theatricality – a theatricality whose harsh lucidity recalls that of Kabuki and Noh.
 The textures, optical and physical, may be sensuous, but they readily combine the coarse with the gentle.
 There is a constant oscillation between the new and the worn: Bleifer cites sabe no wabe, the high regard held by the Japanese for the qualities of age, as a philosophical influence.
 In the Ikebana series she highlights those qualities through contrast with the young and fresh, so that the portrayal of a single plant, at once luxurious and agitated, evokes both its beginnings and its end.

 Art Critic, Curator, Poet

 LIMITED EDITION IKEBANA PORTFOLIO

-A clothbound “clamshell” box containing a hardcover clothbound version of my 86 page Ikebana Series book and your choice of an original limited edition art collage from Ikebana Details created especially to accompany this set.
+A cloth bound clamshell box containing a hardcover cloth bound version of my 86 page book: Ikebana Series plus your choice of paired limited edition art collages from Ikebana Details created specially to accompany this set.